Omara Elling-Hwang, Founder

 "I have always loved reading and writing and cannot imagine what it must be like to not have access to any books at all.
 I would like to take the beauty of everyone's stories and art to highlight the common ground we all share, no matter where we come from"

-Omara Elling-Hwang is a student studying for a degree in Politics & International Relations with Philosophy and Economics but, unlike most other university students, Omara combines study with the unusual, added identity of running her own charity.
+Omara Elling-Hwang is a recent graduate with a degree in Politics & International Relations with Philosophy and Economics but, unlike most other university students, Omara combined study with the unusual, added identity of running her own charity.

 Omara started WriteUnite at just 16 years old, dedicating all her spare time and school holidays to achieving her dream - to unite young people around the world through books and writing.